top of page

 New!

-Check out Mike's latest publication, "A Top Secret Yugoslavian Emergency Landing Field in World War II", in the Winter 2022 issue of Air & Space Power History.
+Check out Mike's publication, "A Top Secret Yugoslavian Emergency Landing Field in World War II", in the Winter 2022 issue of Air & Space Power History.

 Of all the violent disputes that have flared across the former Soviet Union since the late 1980s, the Armenia-Azerbaijan conflict is the only one to pose a genuine threat to peace and security throughout Eurasia.
 By right of its strategic location and oil resources, the South Caucasus has been and will continue to be a source of interest for external powers competing to advance their geopolitical influence in the region.
 With the growth of interest in the oil riches of the Caspian Sea and the increasing engagement of Western countries, including the United States, the risks and implications of renewed violence between Armenia and Azerbaijan will grow.